flybywiresim/docs/docs/beginner-guide/descent.md

     The following is a more advanced process for planning our arrival.
 It is obviously important when we want to have a more realistic experience but in Microsoft Flight Simulator you can skip this part for now. <br/>
     Also this process is best done with an Online ATC service as the build-in MSFS ATC does not provide the necessary information at the right time.

-Before we descent we should also reconfirm our destination runway and input or update our destination data into the MCDU PERF APPR page.
+Before we descend we should also reconfirm our destination runway and input or update our destination data into the MCDU PERF APPR page.
 This is typically done about 50NM before the starting the descent.

 ![ENTER DEST DATA Message on the MCDU](../assets/beginner-guide/descent/MCDU_Enter_dest_data.png "ENTER DEST DATA Message on the MCDU")